Actor Julian Sands died while hiking in California, officials confirm

 Sands was an avid hiker, who spoke to the media about exploits in the Andes and about a lifelong wish to climb in the Himalayas.

-Authorities have conducted an autopsy, but say they need more time to identify a formal cause of death.
+Authorities have conducted an autopsy but said they need more time to identify a formal cause of death.

-SEE MORE: Search for actor Julian Sands on Mount Baldy continues by air

 Sands was married to Evgenia Citkowitz, a journalist, in 1990, and had two daughters, Morley Sands and Natalya Morley Sands.
 Sands was previously married to Sarah Harvey, also a journalist.
 They had a son, Henry Sands.